ccullquicondo98/cloud-native-azure-demo/README.md

 ## Overview

-This project implements a **cloud-native application on Microsoft Azure**, designed as part of a technical challenge for a Cloud Engineer role.
-The solution follows modern cloud principles, leveraging managed services, container orchestration, Infrastructure as Code (IaC), and CI/CD automation.
+This project implements a **cloud-native application on Microsoft Azure** The solution follows modern cloud principles, leveraging managed services, container orchestration, Infrastructure as Code (IaC), and CI/CD automation.

 The architecture is composed of: